Java’s New Features

 Footnotes:

 [^1] - Note that you can have mutable fields in a record.
 For example, you can have a record which contains a List or Map.
 This lets you still use things like the add() functions on those fields.
 However, this is bad design.
 If you plan for a class to be mutable, you generally shouldn’t use Java records.
 Additionally, these field objects cannot be re-instantiated after the Employee record is created.
-If your record has such fields, you must override the equals and hashcode functions so that they do not rely on any fields with a mutable datatype.
+If your record has such fields, you must override the equals and hashCode functions so that they do not rely on any fields with a mutable datatype.

 Previous submodule: